U.S. Healthcare; Part 20

 "Though current authorization for spending has expired, states can use some of their unspent federal funding to continue their programs.
 Several states are expected to run out of money before the end of 2017, and most of the rest will run out by next summer.
 CHIP has been in this fix only one other time since it was established in 1997.
 In 2007, CHIP went weeks without funding authorization from Congress.
 5

-That lapse ocurred under the previous Republican presidency, George W. Bush.
+That lapse occurred under the previous presidency of George W. Bush [R}.

 Minnesota and Oregon will run out of funding at the end of October; Nevada perhaps by the end of NOV; Arizona, California, and a few other states by the end of 2017.

 The Senate Finance Committee and the House Energy and Commerce Committees scheduled votes for early November, on a bill to extend CHIP funding.
 If passed, it would extend the program through 2022, but with a 23% reduction in funding starting in 2020.
-6 Pregnant women and children appear to be a low priority for this administration.
+6 The health and lives of pregnant women, their embryos and fetuses, and children appear to be a low priority for this administration.

 The following information sources were used to prepare and update the above